denten-books/plain-text/1-metaphor.md

 the structural transference between one medium to another.
 Materialist poetics can subsequently allow one to consent, or, conversely, resist elements of imposed structure.
-That is not to say that meaning-making structures can ever become fully transparent or produce plain unambiguous meaning.
+That is not to say that meaning-making structures can ever become fully transparent or produce plain, unambiguous meaning.
 Unlike a cypher, the plain text is one that does not preclude the possibility of interpretation or misinterpretation.
+In the continuum between legibility and total illegibility, the texts we read today occupy a space somewhere right of center.
+They are illegible in part.
+The simulation of print, the digital metaphor, decays rapidly with time.
+Our archivists know this problem well: digital texts from our recent pasts can quickly become inaccessible as the software used to decode them itself passes into oblivion.

 ## Death and Incongruence